anoban/NNetworks/README.md

 - `Training dataset` - 0.935367 (93.54%)
 - `Test dataset` - 0.928800 (92.88%)

-___For a thorough, step by atep walkthrough, read the source code.
+___For a thorough, step by step walkthrough, read the source code.
 It's comprehensively annotated.___

 # ___Fashion MNIST___
 ---------------